Andrewogg92/it-service-automation/README.md

 ### **The Architecture & Solution**

 *   **Relational Database Core:** Built a normalized PostgreSQL database (Supabase) to serve as the single source of truth for all staffing, demand, and scheduling data.
-*   **Dynamic Capacity Calculation:** The system ingests master travel and event calendars and automatically performs daily capacity deductions.
-It correctly calculates the impact of multiple analysts being unavailable on the same day due to overlapping events.
+*   **Dynamic Capacity Calculation:** The system ingests staffing numbers, historical demand, and event calendars to automatically perform daily or weekly capacity deductions.
+It calculates the impact of multiple analysts being unavailable on the same day due to overlapping events.
-*   **Remote Calculation Engine:** A Flask API, deployed on PythonAnywhere, receives webhook data and executes the core mathematical forecasting logic, processing thousands of records to calculate daily team utilization and staffing gaps.
+*   **Remote Calculation Engine:** A Flask API, deployed on PythonAnywhere, receives webhook data and executes the mathematical forecasting logic, processing the records to calculate daily team utilization and staffing potential gaps.
 *   **Interactive "What-If" Simulation:** The Streamlit frontend includes a demand multiplier slider, allowing leadership to simulate the impact of a 30% spike in service demand without altering the underlying database.
 *   **AI-Generated Executive Briefings:** After the math is complete, an AI layer generates a concise, natural-language summary of the weekly capacity outlook, highlighting key risks and trends.

 ### **Visual Architecture**
 <img width="796" height="536" alt="Screenshot 2026-06-05 at 12 57 23 PM" src="https://github.com/user-attachments/assets/b635be35-d0b4-4a28-897a-f26df14ea242" />

-This system uses a multi-layered architecture where a Streamlit dashboard triggers a Make.com webhook, which pulls live data from Supabase, sends it to a Python Flask API for heavy computation, and returns a complete, visualized forecast with an AI summary back to the user—all in real-time.
+This system uses a multi-layered architecture where a Streamlit dashboard triggers a Make.com webhook, which pulls live data from Supabase, sends it to a Python Flask API for computation, and returns a visualized forecast with an AI summary back to the user in real-time.

 <img width="1895" height="881" alt="image" src="https://github.com/user-attachments/assets/d0c64184-57f6-43bf-b138-439042e7572c" />